sl4Jd/multiscale_physics_sandbox/README.md

 ## BUILD WITH MSVC AND VCPKG
 if you like vcpkg but use some text editor and dont want visual studio bullshit
 i dont recommend using gcc compiler as vcpkg's x64-mingw triplets are quite unreliable
 all commands must be in developer cmd for visual studio
+be sure to have VCPKG_ROOT as environmental variable or put full path in CMakePresets.json file
 ```bash
 cmake --preset vcpkg
 ```